The NAFEMS Glossary

 Mesh AdaptivityThe automatic alteration of meshes to provide refinement where the calculated variables vary rapidly and coarsening where they vary slowly.

-Mesh ConvergenceThe progressive refinement of element size and positioning in mesh models (h-convergence) or increase in order of element type (p-convergence) to produce improvements in solution accuracy.
+Mesh ConvergenceThe progressive refinement of element size and positioning in mesh models (h-refinement) or increase in order of element type (p-refinement) to produce improvements in solution accuracy.

 Mesh DesignThe creation of a suitable mesh model, to represent the given structure with suitable refinement in regions of high field variation, good representation of boundaries, and incorporating all other required features.

-Mesh Generation Element GenerationThe process of generating a mesh of elements over the structure.
+Mesh GenerationThe process of generating a mesh of elements over the structure.
 This is normally done automatically or semi-automatically.
+This is also referred to as Element Generation.

 Mesh SpecificationThe process of choosing and specifying a suitable mesh of elements for an analysis.